Marsheaven/Normalcity/Spark/Spark_ETL/Spark_SQL.md

      | join(frequencies2, trips2.col("trip_id") === frequencies2.col("trip_id"))
 riched_trips3: org.apache.spark.sql.DataFrame = [route_id: string, service_id: string ...
 11 more fields]
 ```
 3 shows the duplicated columns of 'trip_id', thus this DataFrame can not be saved as a file.
-You can see the number of fields is one more than that of 1 and 2 at the underlined message.
+You can see the number of fields is one more than that of 1 and 2 at the message.

 #### 4.
 ```